Professional Master of Science in Global and National Security (PMS-GNS)

 *Alternative applicants waive the letters of recommendation, deadline, and pre-admissions review.
 In their place, students undergo their official review based on scholastic performance after completing the GLNS500: Intro to Global & National Security Policy course in their first semester.

-For more information please contact us at gnspi@unm.edu
+For more information or to ask any questions about the degree or application proces, please contact us at gnspi@unm.edu.